jeckvld/use-react-dialog/README.md

 **`useDialog`** - React Hook.
 Used for fetching data from the DialogProvider.

-Props: no props.
+Props:

+- `name`- a string that is used as an identifier for a dialog window.
+Optional.

 Returns:

+- `name`- a string that is used as an identifier for a dialog window.
+  Returns:
 - `dialogs` - an array of all the dialogs that are open at the moment.
 Default value: [].
 - `openDialog` - a function that is used for opening a dialog window.
 Only one dialog can be opened within one function call.
 - `closeDialog`- a function that is used for closing a dialog window.
 Only one dialog can be closed within one function call.
 - `updateDialog`- a function that is used for updating a dialog window.
 Only one dialog can be updated within one function call.
 - `closeAllDialogs`- a function that is used for closing all the open dialogs.

----

-**`useDialogByName`** - React Hook.
-Used for fetching data from the DialogProvider.

-Props:

-- `name`- a string that is used as an identifier for a dialog window.
-  Returns:
-- All the props from `useDialog` return value.
+- Returns these properties only when `name` is provided to the hook:

 - `index` - a number that indicates the index of the current dialog in a `dialogs` array.
 If the dialog is closed this equals `-1`.
 - `openCurrentDialog` - a function that is used for opening dialog window by name that was passed to the hook.
 - `closeCurrentDialog`- a function that is used for closing dialog window by name that was passed to the hook.